Events from OPEN

 Researchers and professional services staff from all areas of the University are welcome to take part in OPEN's activities, and increase their confidence for engaging with policymakers and better understand how to bridge the divide between their areas of expertise and work together in effective ways.

-New events are being added regularly so Join OPEN or follow OPEN on X (formerly Twitter) for updates.
+New events are being added regularly so Join OPEN or follow OPEN on X (formerly Twitter) and on LinkedIn for updates.

 15 October | Workshop: Getting Started in Policy Engagement for Social Sciences